-- The top four states: California, Texas, Florida, and Washington account for more than half of the country’s EVs.
+- The top four states: California, Texas, Florida, and Arizona account for nearly half of the country’s EVs.

 - Washington and Oregon, have a disproportionately high share of used EVs.
-Washington accounts for 2.2 percent of all used cars on the road and accounts for 5.2 percent of the country’s used EV share.
-Oregon accounts for 1.2 percent of all used cars on the road and accounts for 3.2 percent of the country’s used EV share.
+Washington accounts for 1.6 percent of all used cars on the road, and accounts for 3.4 percent of the country’s used EV share.
+Oregon accounts for 1.5 percent of all used cars on the road and accounts for 2.7 percent of the country’s used EV share.

 If you’re interested in joining the electric vehicle revolution, be sure to check out our list of the Best Electric Cars.

-iSeeCars.com analyzed over 4.2 million used car sales from January - March of 2021.
+iSeeCars.com analyzed over 16.3 million 1-5 year old used car sales sold in May 2021 – April 2022.
 The percentage share of EV sales within each state was calculated and used to rank all US states.

-iSeeCars.com is a car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars free VIN check reports. iSeeCars.com has saved users over $294 million so far by applying big data analytics powered by over 25 billion (and growing) data points and using proprietary algorithms to objectively analyze, score and rank millions of new cars and used cars.
+iSeeCars.com is a car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check reports and Best Cars rankings. iSeeCars.com has saved users over $342 million so far by applying big data analytics powered by over 25 billion (and growing) data points and using proprietary algorithms to objectively analyze, score and rank millions of new cars and used cars.